8 Best Things to Do in Stonehenge

 In short, these circles are a legacy of our ancestors shrouded in mystery and well worth a trip to Stonehenge from London to contemplate them.

-Since the entrance to the interior of the aforementioned circles is not allowed for security and conservation reasons, almost all visitors can only observe them from behind ropes placed for that purpose.
+Since the entrance to the interior of the circles mentioned above is not allowed for security and conservation of the monument, almost all visitors can only observe them from behind ropes placed for that purpose.

-However, the English Heritage Society, responsible for the operation and care of Stonehenge, organizes organized tours from Salisbury in which you can access the interior of the stones: the so-called "Stone Circle Experience" or Experience of the stone circles, in English.
+However, the English Heritage Society, responsible for the operation and care of Stonehenge, organizes organized tours from Salisbury in which you can access the interior of the stones: the so-called "Stone Circle Experience".

-Please note that it is essential to book in advance, as access is limited to certain times in the morning and afternoon.
-The maximum number of participants in this experience is 30 people and it is strictly forbidden to touch the stones.
+Please note that it is essential to book in advance, since the maximum capacity is 30 people and it is strictly forbidden to touch the stones.
+You may find it easier to book a tour to Stonehenge from London with a guide included, as the previous option does not include it.

-Also of interest within the grounds of the Stonehenge complex today are the replicas of 5 houses from the Neolithic period.
+Within the grounds that today form the Stonehenge complex are also interesting replicas of 5 houses from the Neolithic period.
 All of them were recreated from the findings dated to that period made in excavations carried out in Durrington.

-Various objects have been placed in them so that visitors can try to understand how people lived some 4,500 years ago.
-To enhance this didactic part, several volunteers explain to visitors various aspects of life in that period of prehistory.
+In these have been placed various objects so that visitors can try to understand how people lived about 4500 years ago.
+To enhance this educational aspect, volunteers explain to visitors various aspects of life in that period of prehistory.

-If you were left wanting to learn more about Stonehenge and its inhabitants, you can always enter a special exhibition that opened in 2015.
+If you've been left wanting to learn more about Stonehenge and its inhabitants, you can always enter a special exhibition that opened in 2015.

 This exhibition, named "Wish You Were Here," shows the development of the Stonehenge monument over the years.
 It also presents the process by which the remains have become an icon around the world.

 The exhibits in this exhibition are part of the personal collection of the famous British archaeologist and radio and television presenter Julian Richards, author of several books on Stonehenge.
-Other objects on loan from the museum in nearby Salisbury and the Wiltshire Museum can also be seen.
+Other objects on loan from the museum in nearby Salisbury and the Wiltshire Museum are also on display.

-Although Stonehenge is totally related to the life of man in prehistoric times, visitors will also be able to use the most modern technologies to enjoy their experience even more.
+Although Stonehenge is totally related to the life of man in prehistoric times, those who are going to visit it will also be able to use the most modern technologies to enjoy their experience even more.

-Thus, at the Stonehenge Visitor Center you can enjoy an audiovisual experience capable of surprising anyone.
-It is a real journey through time in which, using a 360º view, you will be able to experience how the change of seasons is seen from inside the monument and how the surrounding landscape changes as the winter and summer solstices approach.
+Thus, in the Stonehenge Visitor Center you can enjoy an audiovisual experience capable of surprising anyone.
+It is a real journey through time in which, using a 360º view, you will be able to experience how the change of seasons is seen from inside the monument and how the landscape around it changes as the winter and summer solstices approach.

-Proof of the importance of this day has been the decision of English Heritage to digitally broadcast live these celebrations.
+Proof of the importance of that day has been the decision of English Heritage to digitally live stream these celebrations.
 It is also a perfect time to enjoy one of the best excursions that can be done from London, which can also be combined with other nearby attractions.

-Although Stonehenge is by far the best known monument in the area, there are many other nearby attractions near the Stonehenge monument that are worth a visit.
+Although Stonehenge is by far the best known monument in the area, there are many other attractions close to the Stonehenge monument that are well worth a visit.
 These range from more prehistoric remains to very interesting churches.

 Those interested in prehistory are in luck if they can visit the whole county.
 In fact, the area called Salisbury Plain was declared a World Heritage Site because of the large number of Neolithic and Bronze Age remains.